Eclipse-SDV-Hackathon-Accenture/HackTheCar_CaffeeDriver/Readme.md

         Stub -- Stimulation --> Component1 --> Component2 -- Result --> Evaluation
 ````

-A [test set](Test cases.md) containg a small amount of test cases and a testing component are also available.
+A [test set](Test cases.md) containing a small amount of test cases and a testing component are also available.

 ### Car2X communication channel